-The daily cases reported, based on a seven-day average, over this two-week period was sixteen.
-This indicates that, on average, there have been sixteen new cases each day throughout Carson City.
-Carson City is beginning to see a decrease in the average number of cases reported each week (Graph 4).
-Fifty-two percent of cases were female, and forty-eight percent were male.
-The average age of Carson City cases was thirty-nine years old.
+The daily cases reported, based on a seven-day average, over this two-week period was eleven.
+This indicates that, on average, there have been eleven new cases each day throughout Carson City.
+Carson City is beginning to see a slight increase in the average number of cases reported each week (Graph 4).
+Forty-four percent of cases were female, and fifty-six percent were male.
+The average age of Carson City cases was thirty-eight years old.